Are you thinking about making a purchase on Martha’s Vineyard? If so, there are three very important things you need to

-Now, the good news is that by doing this, you are contributing to the amazing open spaces, walking trails, and beaches we have here on the Island that is available to the public because of the Land Bank.
+Now, the good news is that by doing this, you are contributing to the amazing open spaces, walking trails, and beaches we have here on the Island that are available to the public because of the Land Bank.

-Another piece of good news is that there is an exemption for first-time home buyers and if you qualify, you only pay 2% on any amount over $480,000, which can be a really great saving.
+Another piece of good news is that there is an exemption for first-time home buyers and if you qualify, you only pay 2% on any amount over $800,000 (as of January, 2023), which can be a really great savings.

 During my years of working with Buyers, I have always found that people are very surprised at just how expensive it is to build or even do renovation projects on Martha’s Vineyard and the timeline for completion.

 The cost of both labor and materials is much higher here than in other areas of the country and it continues to go up.